 Traveling to indie cons inspired me (along with Carla Rodríguez) to create Tintero: Festival de Cómics y Arte Independiente, an indie art festival focusing exclusively on local illustrators and artists.
 We've had four successful iterations of the festival, as well as conferences, pop up stores and art workshops.

-I am freelancing as an illustrator full time and hope that each new project makes me a better artist and person.
+I am freelancing as an illustrator full time with the hopes that every new project makes me a better artist and person.